Reviewed June 2019

-It is also fairly usual to present with clots if you have fibroids (non-cancerous growths of the womb tissue), polyps (outgrowths of womb tissue on a stalk), or adenomyosis (inner lining of the womb breaks through into the muscle layer of the uterus), because menstrual bleeding is heavy and blood is formed faster than anticoagulants have time to act, so the blood clots.
+It is also fairly usual to present with clots if you have fibroids (non-cancerous growths of the womb tissue), polyps (outgrowths of womb tissue on a stalk), or adenomyosis (inner lining of the womb breaks through into the muscle layer of the uterus),3 because menstrual bleeding is heavy and blood is formed faster than anticoagulants have time to act, so the blood clots.
 These conditions are discussed in further detail below.

 When menstrual clots occur, it most noticeable on the heaviest days of your period.
 For many, this is the initial few days.
 In general, blood is more red if the blood comes out of the womb rapidly, while a darker colour is associated with it staying in the womb for longer, or a slower flow of menstrual blood.

-There is no such thing as a normal size of clot, but in general if it’s bigger than the size of a 50 pence piece or if the clots are bigger than normal or what you normally experience, then it may be indicative of something not being right.
+There is no such thing as a “normal” size of clot, but in general if it’s bigger than the size of a 50 pence piece or if the clots are bigger than normal or what you normally experience, then it may be indicative of something not being right.

 Are there any health conditions that can cause menstrual blood clots?

-If pregnancy is a possibility, it is important to carry out a pregnancy test, because heavy bleeding associated with greyish clots could be due to miscarriage.
-If there is severe pelvic pain, heavy periods with blood clots, and the pregnancy test is positive this may be due to an ectopic pregnancy (pregnancy occurring outside of the womb).
+If pregnancy is a possibility, it is important to carry out a pregnancy test, because heavy bleeding associated with greyish clots could be due to miscarriage.4 If there is severe pelvic pain, heavy periods with blood clots, and the pregnancy test is positive this may be due to an ectopic pregnancy (pregnancy occurring outside of the womb).
 In this instance it is important to seek medical advice.

 In women who are perimenopausal, there are huge fluctuations in oestrogen levels.
 When there is low oestrogen relative to progesterone levels, there is excessive thickening of the womb lining, which can lead to heavy periods when the lining sheds.
-As explained previously, heavy periods does not give time for anticoagulants to act, and so blood clots may occur.
+As explained previously, heavy periods do not give time for anticoagulants to act, and so blood clots may occur.
 In perimenopause, women may have other symptoms such as hot flushes, palpitations, mood swings, and irregular or abnormal periods.

-Women with bleeding disorders such as Von Willebrand disease (VWD), or platelet function defects, may find they have heavy periods with blood clots.
-This is because the body has an inability to stop bleeding due to abnormal blood cells or loss of anticoagulants.
+Women with bleeding disorders such as Von Willebrand disease (VWD), or platelet function defects, may find they have heavy periods with blood clots.5 This is because the body has an inability to stop bleeding due to abnormal blood cells or loss of anticoagulants.
 In these conditions, there may be bleeding elsewhere in the body such as frequent nose bleeds and difficulty in stopping bleeding after dental procedures.